World Chefs: Trailblazing chef takes a look back in latest book

-NEW YORK (Reuters) - Chef, restaurateur and television personality Hubert Keller is known for his modern approach to French cuisine, but in his third book he casts a backward glance over his peripatetic culinary history.
+NEW YORK, Nov 27 (Reuters) - Chef, restaurateur and television personality Hubert Keller is known for his modern approach to French cuisine, but in his third book he casts a backward glance over his peripatetic culinary history.

 The 120 recipes in “Souvenirs: Memories, Stories, and Recipes from My Life,” trace Keller’s journey from his Alsatian childhood, through his haute cuisine training in France, to his innovative restaurants in San Francisco, Las Vegas, and St. Louis.